 Location-independent learning allows for frequent practice

-There are more and more success stories from practice advocating for the effectiveness of Blended Learning.
-Below, I will introduce you to three example projects that have found a way to achieve high learning transfer with Blended Learning.
+More and more success stories from practice speak for the effectiveness of Blended Learning.
+Below, I present to you three example projects that have found a way to high learning transfer through Blended Learning.

 Examples from Practice: Successful Blended Learning Projects

-The three examples below are significant because they are very differently structured and yet all rely on the Blended Learning concept.
+The following three examples are significant because they are very differently structured and yet all rely on the Blended Learning concept.
 All three projects have already been successfully implemented in practice.

 The HR Performance Campus